How To Cope With Unrequited Love

 Determining that you may not be able to win over the person you love can feel like a crushing blow.
 It may be easy to say, "Well, you need to stop loving that person," but directing your heart to do something and doing it can be two different things.
 We don't always have complete control over our emotions, and in some cases, we may have little control over who we fall in love with.

-What can you do to overcome unrequited love?
+What can you do to overcome unrequited love for a more fulfilling consummate love?
 Here are some suggestions.

-If you love someone and know that they don't feel the same way about you, then you might choose to distance yourself from them or try to extricate them from your life, even if only temporarily.
+If you love someone and know that they don't feel the same way about you, then you might choose to distance yourself from them or try to end any contact you have with them in your life, even if only temporarily.

 Out of sight might not equal out of mind at first, but it may eventually lessen the number of times you think about the person you love and the intensity of your feelings toward them.
-If you don't have to see them every day, you might think about them constantly at first, depending on the level of your infatuation, but the longer you are apart, the better you may be able to distance yourself emotionally and accept the situation.
+If you don't have to see them every day, you might think about them constantly at first or want an update on what they are up to, depending on the level of your infatuation.
+But the longer you remain apart, the better you may be able to distance yourself emotionally and accept the situation.

 You might consider taking up a new hobby or reinvesting time in an old interest.
-You could take a class, start a project, or practice a skill.
+You could think about beginning a project, taking a class, or practicing a skill.
 Spending time with friends and family can also be helpful.
 Whatever you do, try to make sure that it engages your mind and your body so that it can take up your focus and provide your mind with some relief from your feelings of unrequited love.

 Find Someone Else